chouaib-629/CustomerSegmentation/README.md

    cd CustomerSegmentation
    ```

+3. The downloaded dataset is in `Online Retail.xlsx` format.
+Save it as `online_retail.csv` using any spreadsheet tool.

-3. Preprocess the dataset using the provided Python script:
+4. Preprocess the dataset using the provided Python script:

    - `.py` format: